Your Long-Term Disability Benefits Are Reduced? Here Is What to Do

 Importance of Timely Action

 It is essential to act promptly if you believe your benefits have been wrongly reduced.
-Most policies have strict timelines for filing appeals or disputes.
+Most policies have strict timelines for filing appeals or disputes on long-term disability.
 Delaying action could jeopardize your ability to contest the reduction effectively.

 Steps to Appeal the Reduction